How To Make a Discord Bot

 Popular Discord bots

-Whether it's welcoming new users, replying to certain messages, providing general information about the server, or banning individuals violating certain terms, bots bring powerful functionality to Discord.
-Here are popular examples of Discord bots.
+Whether they're used to welcome new users, reply to certain messages, provide general information about the server, or ban individuals violating certain terms, bots bring powerful functionality to Discord.

 - ProBot.
 This bot lets you welcome new members, react to messages, assign roles to users, and reward the most active users.
 ProBot can also be used for moderation, including detecting offensive messages and banning users.